shopware5/shopware/UPGRADE-5.6.md

 * Changed Hook generation to work correctly with `void` return type
 * Changed column `s_order_documents.ID` to `s_order_documents.id` (if it wasn't already changed due to MySQL 8 being used)
 * Changed padding on hidden cookie-permission banner
+* Changed grunt configuration to also take the plugin directory `custom/project` into account

 ### Removals